Alfresco/acs-deployment/docs/helm/eks-deployment.md

-If you created an EFS filesystem before, go to the [EFS Console](https://console.aws.amazon.com/efs), select the file system and press "Delete" button to remove the mount targets and file system.
+If you created an EFS filesystem before, go to the [EFS Console](https://console.aws.amazon.com/efs), select the file system and press the "Delete" button to remove the mount targets and file system.

 Finally, delete the EKS cluster: